 - lower a woman’s chance of getting pregnant

-- increase the risk of cancer like testicular, prostate and breast cancers
+- increase the risk of kidney & testicular cancers

 Based on the persistence of this chemical inside the body, it’s incredibly dangerous to be exposed throughout a lifetime because it will continue to build up.
 Therefore, it’s important to avoid these chemicals as much as possible.